stackhpc/docker-mlnx-ufm/README.rst

 * ``$UFM_TARBALL_URL``: required UFM tarball URL
 * ``$UFM_COMPILE_IMAGE_TAG:``: optional UFM compilation image tag

-The script uses a centos:7 base container image.
+The image uses a centos:7 base container image.
 If this does not match the kernel running on the host, the build will fail.
-In this case, you could use an older image tag in the Dockerfile e.g. centos:7.7.1810.
-Due to the nature of the CentOS repos, you will probably need to disable the standard yum repos and enable the Vault repos for the version of CentOS in use.
+In this case, you can configure Yum to use the CentOS Vault repositories for an older version.
+To do this, set ``$CENTOS_VERSION`` to the required version, e.g. ``7.6.1810``.

 Building the Image
 ------------------